abelardolg/profitability/README.md

 and it analyzes what is the best roadmap (combination of projects) to get the best profitability of them.
 ## Constraints:
   * A project should run per time.
-Overlapped projects are not allowed.
+Overlapped projects are not considered.
   * When a project finishes a day, another project could run with 100% of the available resources that same day.

 ## How to run it: